\"Writing.Com

 The Innocent

 Life has a design, though sometimes it is hard to understand.
-If you consider that God is an author, and the world is the biggest novel ever written, then you begin to realize that we are nothing more than supporting characters in one of billions of sub-plots.
+If you consider that God is an author, and the world is the biggest novel ever written, then you realize that we are nothing more than supporting characters in one of billions of sub-plots.

-My little Charlie was one of those stories: a boy of seven who sported thick blond hair that was cut and shaped into a bowl and carried the charming, cherubic features of only the young and innocent.
-I’d always thought that he was different from most boys his age, but it wasn’t until after his mother had died that I really began to see how really different he was.
+My little Charlie was one of those stories: a boy of seven who sported thick blond hair cut and shaped into a bowl and carried the charming, cherubic features of only the young and innocent.
+I’d always thought that he was different from most boys his age, but it wasn’t until after his mother had died that I really began to see how different he was.

 Charlie was close to his mother, woven together as tight as a tapestry.
-Their daily lives were filled with laughter, games, and never-ending stories of how things were going to be wonderful later on in life.
+Their daily lives were filled with laughter, games, and never-ending stories of how things would be wonderful later on in life.
 Unfortunately, most of my time was spent away from home.
 I worked long hours, came home late, and then was off again by early morning.
 The company owned me, but my family benefited from the toils of my labor.

 The accident occurred on April 12th when Joan and I were driving home from a dinner engagement with a potential client.
-A white van appeared out of nowhere, ran the red-light, and broad-sided the passenger side of our car.
+A white van appeared out of nowhere, ran the red light, and broad-sided the passenger side of our car.
 My wife was killed instantly, yet I walked away from the crash with only a few minor scratches.

 It was just one of those things, one of those stories you hear about but never quite believe it could happen to you.
 I tried my best to be strong when it did, because I had Charlie to think of.
 So swallowing my sorrow, I pushed Joan’s death into a deep pocket of my mind and tried to deal with it.
 But I soon discovered the seams of that pocket were easily unraveled, and I found myself more often than not staring off at nothing as if it were a question.

 I remember when I first told Charlie what had happened.
 He looked at me as though I were lying.
-Then as it began to sink in, he made a cup of his hands and poured his face into it and sobbed.
+Then as it began to sink in, he made a cup of his hands poured his face into it, and sobbed.
 When I tried to console him he suddenly jumped up and ran to his room, slamming the door.

 I was devastated by the loss of my wife, but I knew I was also failing my son as a father.
 Joan had always been the glue that held us together, and now we were falling to pieces.
 Regrettably, we were losing all the good pieces: the ones that believed God would never take away the only good thing we ever loved.
 Because when that was gone, there was nothing left but the bad.

-When I tried to reach out to Charlie, make contact, he would just pull away from me.
+When I tried to reach out to Charlie, and make contact, he would just pull away from me.
 “How could you let this happen?” he asked with an accusing stare.
 “You were supposed to protect us.
 That’s what your job should have been.
 It’s not fair!”

 “I know it doesn’t make sense, son.
 It’s just one of those things.
 It’s not my fault.”